skip to Main Content

 There is no known policy in force at this time with the IRS that would indicate those who file for bankruptcy are specifically targeted for tax audits.
 Given the limitations of the IRS personnel and the financial resources devoted to audits in comparison with the millions of taxpayers who file for bankruptcy protection, it’s mathematically impossible to audit that many returns.

-But there are similarities to tax audits and bankruptcies.
+But there are similarities to tax audit and bankruptcies.
 Both put your finances under a harsh spotlight, with assets and debts being scrutinized carefully.
 Filing for bankruptcy will certainly not be a deterrent to an audit.
 While filing for Chapter 7 or Chapter 13 can halt certain actions by the government, the Bankruptcy Code exempts IRS audits.

 A bankruptcy may offer some protection from the consequences of an audit.
 Since filing for bankruptcy protects debtors from their creditors, it may be possible to have interest, penalties or even the taxes themselves eliminated or greatly reduced.